-1. Short-Term Disability Coverage.
-An employee may purchase short-term disability coverage that provides benefits of from three hundred dollars (\$300) to one thousand five hundred dollars (\$1,500 per) month, up to two-thirds (2/3) of an employee's salary, for up to one-hundred-eighty (180) days during total disability due to a non-occupational accident or a non-occupational sickness.
-Benefits are paid from the first day of a disabling injury or from the

-- eighth day of a disabling sickness.
-Coverage applied for within sixty (60) calendar days of hire or becoming insurance eligible does not require evidence of insurability. - 2.
+- 1. Short-Term Disability Coverage.
+An employee may purchase short-term disability coverage that provides benefits of from three hundred dollars (\$300) to two thousand dollars (\$2,000) per month, up to two-thirds (2/3) of an employee's salary, for up to one hundred eighty (180) days during total disability due to a non-occupational accident or a non-occupational sickness.
+Benefits are paid from the first day of a disabling injury or from the eighth day of a disabling sickness.
+Coverage applied for within sixty (60) days of hire or becoming insurance eligible does not require evidence of insurability. - 2.
 Long-Term Disability Coverage.
+New employees may enroll in long-term disability insurance within sixty (60) days of employment or insurance eligibility.
+The terms are the same as for employees who wish to add/increase during the annual open enrollment.
 During open enrollment only, an employee may purchase long-term disability coverage that provides benefits of from two hundred dollars (\$200) to two thousand dollars (\$2,000) per month, based on the employees salary, commencing on the 181st calendar day of total disability, and not subject to evidence of insurability but with a limited term pre-existing condition exclusion.
 In the event that the employee becomes totally disabled before age seventy (70), the premiums on this benefit shall be waived. - C. Accidental Death and Dismemberment Coverage.
 An employee may purchase accidental death and dismemberment coverage that provides principal sum benefits in amounts ranging from five thousand dollars (\$5,000) to one hundred thousand dollars (\$100,000).
 After sixty (60) calendar days from the date of hire, any amount in excess of the initial fifteen (\$15,000) requires evidence of insurability.
 Payment is made only for accidental bodily injury or death and may vary, depending upon the extent of dismemberment.
 An employee may also purchase from five thousand dollars (\$5,000) to twenty-five thousand dollars (\$25,000) in coverage for his/her spouse, but not in excess of the amount carried by the employee.